jensendarren/Decentralized-Property-Ownership-Product/README.md

 Once your storefront is created you can begin to auction your assets.

 1. Ensure that you are logged into MetaMask with the account that you used to mint the tokens earlier.
-1. Select each of the tokens one by one and click the Sell button.
+1. Select each of the tokens one by one and click the __Sell__ button.
 1. Set the price and other parameters as you see fit.
-For this example, I set all tokens to 0.1 ETH.
+For this example, I set all token prices to __0.1 ETH__.
 1. A number of transactions will need to be performed the first time around then after that only a signed confirmation is required.

 ### Purchase items in OpenSea

 Once tokens are available for auction on OpenSea they can be purchased!

-1. Switch accounts in MetaMask to a different account to the current owner of all the tokens.
+1. Switch accounts in MetaMask to a _different account_ to the current owner of all the tokens.
+Make sure that this account has some Ether!
-1. Select a property and now you should be asked if you want to buy it.
+1. Select a property / token and now you should be asked if you want to buy it!
-1. Click buy, sign the transaction, wait for confirmation and now you are the new owner.
+1. Click __Buy__ button, sign the transaction, wait for confirmation and now you are the new owner of this property / token.
 1. You can verify this transfer of ownership via the [Etherscan Token Tracker](https://rinkeby.etherscan.io/token/0x70797237915074795adc107f3751710c6ee58e4f)

 ### Trading activity on OpenSea

-The trading activity for the KHPT tokens can be viewed in the [OpenSea activity log](https://rinkeby.opensea.io/activity/kh-property-token).
+The trading activity for the KHPT tokens can be viewed in the [OpenSea Activity Log](https://rinkeby.opensea.io/activity/kh-property-token) for the _KH_PROPERTY_TOKEN Stream_.

 # Project Resources